To get the answer, press the question.

 It compiles and forwards the list of members to the teacher and keeps records.

-Religious or community organizations using Hazelnut Connection as a platform for their own program.
+It invites religious or community organizations who would like to use Hazelnut Connection as a platform for their own program to become Affiliated Organizations.

 People who want to participate in our programs but can't pay the usual membership fee.
-Most likely they will be members of impoverished communities--rural or urban, within the US or not.
+They may be members of impoverished communities--rural or urban, within the US or not.

 Groups or communities that would like to use our program but can't pay the full subscription.
 Again, they are most likely to come from impoverished communities or countries.